chakrabar/chakrabar.github.io/_posts/unpublished/2018-08-08-cloud-design-basics-and-serverless.md

 To do it

-* Go tou your resource group and add a new service
+* Go to your resource group and add a new service
 * Select 'Backup & Site Recovery (OMS)'
 * Give a name and select other options like subscription, location
 * Once deployment completes, the settings will have option for both 'Backup' & 'Site Recovery'